What to Do When Your Baby Has Eczema

 What Is Baby Eczema?

-Though it can occur at any age, eczema is a skin condition common in children — about 10 percent of children get it.
+Though it can occur at any age, eczema is a skin condition common in children—about 10 percent of children get it.
 It’s not contagious.

-Baby eczema usually appears after your infant turns about 1 month old.
+Eczema usually appears after your infant turns about 1 month old.
 Most children grow out of it between the ages of 2 and 3.

 It’s not always known why the condition affects some people and not others; however, your infant might be more susceptible to eczema if certain conditions run in your family.
 These may include hay fever, asthma, food allergies, or environmental allergies.